 OK, you might be reading this thinking, well, duh?
 Who doesn’t eat breakfast?
 And if so, kudos to you.

 However, many of us travelers often find it hard to cram in the time for breakfast.
 It’s far too easy to neglect this important meal when consumed with the chaos of travel.

 As they say, breakfast is the most important meal of the day, so make the effort to eat a healthy option and start the day on the right track.
-This seriously help in your quest to eat healthy while traveling.
+This seriously helps in your quest to eat healthily while traveling.

 The Benefit of Breakfast

 WebMD tells us that breakfast gets your metabolism going and helps you to burn calories.
 What’s more, breakfast helps restore your blood sugar level (which your body needs to make your muscles and brain work) as this is usually low when you first wake up.

 Avoid foods that are high in sugar and bad fats, such as donuts and muffins, regardless of how convenient they are.
 These types of foods won’t do you any good in your quest to maintain your healthy diet on the road.